 - Auditory system processes and interprets information that is heard.

-- It tells us the quality and directionality of sound.
+- It tells us the quality and direction of sound.

-- Allows us to distinguish a specific sound e.g. parent’s voice from background noise such as TV.
+- It allows us to distinguish a specific sound e.g. parent’s voice from background noise such as TV.

 - Allows us to discriminate sounds that are similar.

 2. Visual sense (sight)

 - Visual sense interprets what we see.